Study & Volunteer on a Teaching Farm on the Mediterranean

 American Farm School Educational Farm

-Activities: Assisting the veterinarians, or volunteering in the greenhouses, landscaping department, winery, vineyard, orchards, fields dairy or poultry farms.
+Volunteers will assist the veterinarians, or help with the greenhouses, landscaping, winery, vineyard, orchards, dairy fields or poultry farms.

 Things to do